 New or revised University Policies, as defined below, will usually require review and recommendation by the Policy Advisory Group and Chancellor’s Council, and approval by the Chancellor or Board of Trustees.1

 Supporting Documents should initially be developed, revised, and approved as part of the development, revision, and approval of a University Policy, but may also be separately revised and/or updated without additional review by the Chancellor’s Council and/or approval by the Chancellor or Board of Trustees, in the discretion of the Policy Administrator and/or the Chancellor.

-Substantive review of all policies must occur at regular intervals appropriate to the type and nature of the document and sufficient to comply with applicable laws, regulations, and external policies.
+Substantive review of all policies must occur at regular intervals appropriate to the type and nature of the policy and sufficient to comply with applicable laws, regulations, and external policies.
+Such reviews should occur at intervals not to exceed every five years.
 All newly created University Policies must be reviewed at the end of their first year of implementation.
 Policy Owners must monitor the ongoing implementation of any University Policies for which they are responsible and initiate a formal review of such policies every five years at a minimum, or more frequently, if necessary.

 4.7Policy Publication and Dissemination

 All University Policies must be published on the University Policy Manual Website that is maintained by the Policy Administrator.
 The Policy Administrator will ensure that notification regarding approval of new or revised policies is disseminated via email or another standard form of campus-wide communication.

 Divisions and other organizational units wishing to include University Policies on their websites must do so by linking to the official University Policy Manual Website to ensure that the official version is referenced.